 HC6 Observable economic outcomes are coordinated, so they must be discussed with reference to equilibrium states.
 (Weintraub, 1985, p.
 109)

 HC3 introduces marginalism which is the all-pervasive principle of Orthodoxy.
-Needless to emphasize that marginalism is ridiculous proto-scientific garbage.
+Needless to emphasize that marginalism is proto-scientific garbage.

 In order to be applicable, marginalism requires some auxiliary assumptions.
 One of them is the concept of a well-behaved production function.
 This concept implicitly excludes increasing returns (2011a).
 As every economist knows from Adam Smith’s pin factory, though, the beauty and triumph of capitalism consist exactly of increasing returns due to the division of labor and the mechanization of a growing number of sub-processes.